Research scientist at EPFL, Member of the European Lab for Learning and Intelligent Systems.

 Furthermore, we show that (ii) our new selection rule can be mapped to instances of maximum inner product search, allowing to leverage standard nearest neighbor algorithms to speed up the implementation.
 We demonstrate the validity of the approach through extensive numerical experiments. - Sparsified SGD with MemoryAbstractPosterCodeBibIn:NeurIPS31, 4452–44632018Huge scale machine learning problems are nowadays tackled by distributed optimization algorithms, i.e. algorithms that leverage the compute power of many devices for training.
 The communication overhead is a key bottleneck that hinders perfect scalability.
 Various recent works proposed to use quantization or sparsification techniques to reduce the amount of data that needs to be communicated, for instance by only sending the most significant entries of the stochastic gradient (top-k sparsification).
 Whilst such schemes showed very promising performance in practice, they have eluded theoretical analysis so far.

-In this work we analyze Stochastic Gradient Descent (SGD) with k-sparsification or compression (for instance top-k or random-k) and show that this scheme converges at the same rate as vanilla SGD when equipped with error compensation (keeping track of accumulated errors in memory).
-That is, communication can be reduced by a factor of the dimension of the problem (sometimes even more) whilst still converging at the same rate.
-We present numerical experiments to illustrate the theoretical findings and the better scalability for distributed applications. - Accelerated Stochastic Matrix Inversion: General Theory and Speeding up BFGS Rules for Faster Second-Order OptimizationAbstractPosterBibIn:NeurIPS31, 1626–16362018We present the first accelerated randomized algorithm for solving linear systems in Euclidean spaces.
+- Accelerated Stochastic Matrix Inversion: General Theory and Speeding up BFGS Rules for Faster Second-Order OptimizationAbstractPosterBibIn:NeurIPS31, 1626–16362018We present the first accelerated randomized algorithm for solving linear systems in Euclidean spaces.
 One essential problem of this type is the matrix inversion problem.
 In particular, our algorithm can be specialized to invert positive definite matrices in such a way that all iterates (approximate solutions) generated by the algorithm are positive definite matrices themselves.
 This opens the way for many applications in the field of optimization and machine learning.
 As an application of our general theory, we develop the first accelerated (deterministic and stochastic) quasi-Newton updates.
 Our updates lead to provably more aggressive approximations of the inverse Hessian, and lead to speed-ups over classical non-accelerated rules in numerical experiments.
 Experiments with empirical risk minimization show that our rules can accelerate training of machine learning models.

 - On Matching Pursuit and Coordinate DescentBibIn:ICMLPMLR 80, 3198–32072018